I want you to think of a time when your teacher got excited about something. Got a little bit too excited, didn’t he?!

 Math + Sport = Score!

 In order to understand how math can be used in sports, it’s important to first understand the different types of math that are used.
-The three main types of math that are used in sport are arithmetic, geometry, and algebra.
+The three main types of math that are used in sports are arithmetic, geometry, and algebra.

 Arithmetic is the simplest type of math and is mainly used for basic calculations such as addition, subtraction, multiplication, and division.